 Indoor plant bow hemp in the air-Q Lab: Our test results

-In our test, we investigated how the bow hemp affects the air quality.
-To do this, we placed the indoor plant together with our air measuring device in an airtight, transparent box about 50 cm high.
-We placed this box in our conference room near a window in the morning so that the plant received sunlight and could photosynthesise.
-Our experiment went on for the whole day and night until the next morning.
+We placed this box in the morning in our conference room near a window so that the plant received sunlight and was able to photosynthesize.
+Our experiment lasted the entire day and night until the next morning.
 During the 24 hours, the air-Q measured the air components and recorded their development.
 The following measured variables were examined:

 At the beginning of our test, all readings are at a normal level.
 In the morning, the solar radiation increased and the temperature rose significantly.
 Around 12 noon, the highest temperature of the day was reached at almost 22 degrees.
 After that, the temperature dropped constantly and levelled off at slightly below 20 degrees during the night hours between 24 and six o'clock.
 The average temperature in our test box was 20.36 degrees.